Related resources

 Occupation data

-Labour market analysts have indicated a particularly strong need to adopt a balanced approach to the occupation classification revisions to ensure that occupation statistics are contemporary but also comparable over time.
+Labour market analysts have indicated a strong need to adopt a balanced approach to the occupation classification revisions to ensure that occupation statistics are contemporary but also comparable over time.

 Occupation Standard